YangLab/CIRCexplorer2/docs/about/faq.md

 Q: Why is there the TopHat2 alignment step in `CIRCexplorer2 align`?
 Is this step necessary?

 A: We first align reads onto genome and transcriptome using TopHat2 to reduce false positive reads aligned in the TopHat-Fusion alignment step.
 It is optional to skip the TopHat2 alignment step simply through set the `--skip-tophat` option in in `CIRCexplorer2 align` command.

+Q: Does CIRCexplorer2 support Python3?
+A: From version 2.3.0, the source codes of CIRCexplorer2 are compatible with Python3.
+However, because TopHat2 only supports Python2, you should be careful when you run `CIRCexplorer2 align`.
+It will call TopHat2 and require Python2 to be installed in your computer.